Allaman/spring-demo/README.md

 ## Build Docker Image

-Clone or download thist repository and cd into this folder.
+Clone or download this repository and cd into this folder.

 ```bash
 mvn package dockerfile:build